DanteLentsoe/ExpenseTrackerApp/README.md

 ## Environments

-There are 2 environments each corresponding to a branch on the repository:
+There are 1 environments each corresponding to a branch on the repository:

-- Production - `main` branch
+- Production - `master` branch
-- Development - `dev` branch

 ## Deployment

-The application is deployed on [Netlify](https://Gaming-Connet-dev.netlify.app) | [Netlify](https://Gaming-Connet-prod.netlify.app)
+N/A

 ## Built With